Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit with branch versioning/README.md

 4. Create `AGSServiceVersionParameters` with a unique name, `AGSVersionAccess`, and description.
     * Note - See the additional information section for more restrictions on the version name.
 5. Create a new version calling `AGSServiceGeodatabase.createVersion(with:completion:)`, passing in the service version parameters.
-6. Upon finish, get the `AGSServiceVersionInfo` of the version created.
+6. Upon completion, get the `AGSServiceVersionInfo` of the version created.
-7. Switch to the version you have just created calling `AGSServiceGeodatabase.switchVersion(withName:completion:)`, passing in the version name obtained from the service version info from the step above.
+7. Switch to the version you have just created by calling `AGSServiceGeodatabase.switchVersion(withName:completion:)`, passing in the version name obtained from the service version info from the step above.
 8. Select an `AGSFeature` to edit its "typdamage" attribute and location.
 9. Apply these edits to your version by calling `AGSServiceGeodatabase.applyEdits(completion:)`.
 10. Switch back and forth between your versions and the default version to see how the versions differ.